zgrylmz/Meal-App/README.md

-This is a recipe application, you can see different recipes in this application.
-First of all, you need to register on the site and open an account, then you can see different recipes, you can add the recipes you like to your favorites.
-After opening an account, you can also create a new recipe, if you want, you can delete this recipe.
-Other accounts can also see the recipes you create, add them to their favorites and even comment.
-You can filter the recipes of the countries you want with more than one filter method or you can filter the recipes according to different categories; for example, if you want to see desserts, you can select dessert from the category section and then easily find recipes with dessert categories.

-**I have created a folder its name Screenshots so you can see there different photos of my Meal App**
+This is a recipe application where users can explore a wide variety of meals.
+To get started, simply register and create an account.
+Once registered, you’ll be able to:
+-Browse and view different recipes
+-Add your favorite recipes to your personal favorites list -Create and publish your own recipes
+-Edit or delete the recipes you’ve created
+-View and comment on recipes created by other users -Rate each recipe using a star-based rating system -Additionally, users can filter recipes by country or category.
+For example, if you're looking for desserts, you can select the "Dessert" category to easily find relevant recipes.

+**A folder named “Screenshots” is included, where you can view images of the Meal App and its features.**